joshuacherian/joshuacherian.github.io/_posts/2020-02-10-Funeral-Sermons.md

 title: Funeral Sermons
 date: 2020-02-10 00:19:10
 ---
 A few Sundays ago, I found myself talking to a friend at church who happens to be in seminary.
 She told me about her current assignment: write a funeral sermon for someone you know.
 It was an unusual but valuable task.
-How do you distill a person's life into a handful of pages or present their biography in twenty minutes?
+How do you distill what truly mattered about a person's life into a handful of pages?
+How do you convey hope in grief, rebirth in death, all in maybe twenty minutes?
 She told me a little of what she was writing about, but the concept stuck with me.
 After service was over, I went home to continue with my day.
 I was enjoying a late lunch when a notification popped up on my phone.
 It was just a handful of words, but they stopped everything I was doing.

 Kobe Bryant.
 Dead.
 Helicopter crash.